amytai/cinterrupts-osdi/README.md

 contain all scripts needed to reproduce `Figure 5` in the paper.
 Enter to a figX directory and run `make-all.sh` script.
 See `figX.pdf` with test results.

+> Pay attention, our scripts run each benchmark 10 times, 60 seconds each run.
+> Since there are multiple flavours of each test the total runtime
+> can be very long.
+To reduce total runtime evaluators can
+> change `runtime` and `runs` variables in the test scripts.